 Maryland Weather: Much warmer Tuesday with thickening clouds

-BALTIMORE- Clouds increase tomorrow, but that won't stop temperatures from climbing.
-We're forecasting highs into the middle to upper 70s Tuesday afternoon.
+BALTIMORE- Clouds increase today, but that won't stop temperatures from climbing.
+We're forecasting highs into the middle to upper 70s this afternoon.

-A stray sprinkle or shower is possible late tomorrow or tomorrow night, but the bulk of the area should remain dry.
+A stray sprinkle or shower is possible late today or tonight, but the bulk of the area should remain dry.

 A better chance for showers returns Wednesday afternoon and evening as a warm front approaches the area.
 Look for highs in the lower to middle 70s on Wednesday afternoon.
 A few isolated thunderstorms will be possible N & W of Baltimore late Wednesday.